bbckr/minecraft-server-management-lambda/README.md

-# Minecraft Server Management through Lambda Functions
+# minecraft-server-management-lambda
 This project is an example of:
-1. Developing in a docker container
+1. Developing applications in a docker container
 2. Repeatably deploying lambda infrastructure using terraform, jinja, and serverless
 3. Interacting with SSM parameters using Lambda for secrets
 4. Applying least priviledge IAM policies per lambda function